All Products

 outfile_path

-• The name of the exported file.
+• The name of the file to be created in the OSS bucket.

 table_name

-1. Create an OSS server.
+Create an OSS server

-CREATE SERVER outserver FOREIGN DATA WRAPPER oss OPTIONS ( EXTRA_SERVER_INFO '{"oss_endpoint": "oss-cn-zhangjiakou.aliyuncs.com", "oss_bucket": "polardb", "oss_access_key_id": "*******", "oss_access_key_secret": "********", "oss_prefix":"B_outfile"}');
+CREATE SERVER outserver FOREIGN DATA WRAPPER oss OPTIONS ( EXTRA_SERVER_INFO '{"oss_endpoint": "oss-cn-zhangjiakou-internal.aliyuncs.com", "oss_bucket": "polardb", "oss_access_key_id": "*******", "oss_access_key_secret": "********", "oss_prefix":"B_outfile"}');

-SELECT * FROM lineitem INTO OSSOUTFILE 'outserver/tpch/1t/parallel-lineitem.TXT' COLUMNS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' NULL_MARKER BY 'NULL' LINES TERMINATED BY '\n';
+SELECT * FROM lineitem INTO OSSOUTFILE 'outserver/tpch/1t/parallel-lineitem.CSV' COLUMNS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' NULL_MARKER BY 'NULL' LINES TERMINATED BY '\n';

 SHOW STATUS LIKE "%Oss_outfile_memory_used%";